alexcaste/band_venues/README.md

 https://github.com/alexcaste/band_venues.git

-Install and run: bundle install ruby app.rb
+Install and run: $ bundle

+Start the database in another terminal bash: $ postgres

+Create the databases and tables by changing directories into your new tracker-master folder then in the terminal run the following:

+$ rake db:create

+$ rake db:schema:load

+Start the webserver:

+$ ruby app.rb

+In your web browser, go to http://localhost:4567

 License Copyright (C) 2015 Alexandar Castaneda